-Amy Waldman's first novel, The Submission, won the Janet Heidinger Kafka Prize and an American Book Award and was named a Finalist for the PEN/ Hemingway Award.
-It was Entertainment Weekly's #1 Novel for the Year, Esquire's Book of the Year, one of NPR's Top Ten Novels of the Year, and a New York Times and Washington Post Notable Book of the Year.
-In the UK, it was a finalist for The Guardian First Book Award and was long-listed for the Orange Prize.
-Waldman has been the South Asia Bureau Chief for The New York Times and a national correspondent for The Atlantic.
+Amy Waldman's first novel, The Submission, won the Janet Heidinger Kafka Prize and an American Book Award and was named a Finalist for the PEN Hemingway Award.
+It was Entertainment Weekly's #1 Novel for the Year, Esquire's Book of the Year, a New York Times Best Book for 2011, one of NPR's Ten Best Novels of the Year, and a Washington Post Notable Fiction Book.
+In the UK, it was a Finalist for The Guardian First Book Award and was long-listed for the Orange Prize.
+Amy was South Asia Bureau Chief for the New York Times and a national correspondent for the Atlantic.
 She graduated from Yale University and has been a Fellow at the Radcliffe Institute for Advanced Study and at the American Academy in Berlin.
 She lives with her family in Brooklyn.